 - Physical security

 - Use security cables.
-Educate travelers about risks of theft and data leakage.
+Educate travellers about the risks of theft and data leakage.

 - Secure Deliverables